Donaim/miseq-workflow-pres/slides.md

 </v-drag>

 <!--
-Then the obvious subgoal on the path from requests to report, is getting a physical sample into our lab.
+Then the first obvious subgoal on the path from requests to report, is getting a physical sample into our lab.
 The second subgoal is to turn that sample into a consensus DNA sequence.
 -->

 ---